greeshmadh/ELT_System/README.md

 - 📜 **View Config Upload History** – shows versioned YAML uploads.
 - 🔐 Requires login via frontend using valid credentials.
 - 💾 Stores JWT securely in `localStorage` for authorized requests.
+-📊 View Table Data: Admin can upload a YAML file to view what data is currently present in the target PostgreSQL table.

 ---